Raaffs/Starkle/README.md

    ```
   Storage service should be up on port 8754

-  ___Note__: If you are running storage service on some other port, make sure to edit .config.json in proofchain to that specific port_
+  ___Note__: If you are running storage service on some other port, make sure to edit .config.json in starkle to that specific port_

   ---
 ### Build & Run the app